Newer is not necessarily better

 - When tested fairly, new treatments are rarely substantially better than existing treatments.
 New treatments should be compared with the best existing alternatives in well-designed studies (ideally, randomized controlled trials (RCTs)).
 So, what would you guess is the current probability that a random new treatment is better than its established alternative?
 Almost no chance?
 Almost certainly?
 The best estimate seems to come from a research team who concluded from their 2012 analysis of new treatments compared to established treatments in randomized trials that “society can expect that slightly more than half of new experimental treatments will prove to be better than established treatments when tested in RCTs, but few will be substantially better.”

 - In the current regulatory system, for a new treatment to go to market, there is no requirement for the new treatment to be more effective than the best existing, alternative treatment.
 Additionally, some side effects and harms associated with treatments may take a long time to appear.
 This means that the long-term safety of a new treatment is often not well-known before the treatment has gone to market for wide-scale use.
 This is especially the case with rare side effects or harms.

 In order to choose the safest, most effective, and best tolerated treatments, practitioners, funders, and patients cannot be distracted by all the extra noise that price and novelty can create.
 Ultimately, as argued throughout this series, we must compare all treatments fairly.

-Learning resources which further explain and illustrate Key Concept 1.5 ‘Newer is not necessarily better’
+Learning resources which further explain why newer is not necessarily better

 Take home message: